formkit/docs-content/advanced/context.md

    * - The input has no errors
    * - The input is dirty and has a value
    *
-   * This is not intended to be used on forms/groups/lists but instead on
+   * This is not intended to be used on forms/groups/lists, but instead on
    * individual inputs.
 Imagine placing a green checkbox next to each input
-   * when the user filled it out correctly — thats what these are for.
+   * when the user filled it out correctly — that's what these are for.
    */
   complete: boolean
   /**